FUN FACT: Did you know that your skin accounts for about 15% of your body weight?

 GuaSha Massage has been widely used by the ancient Chinese for a really long while now as a folk therapy.
 In the Ming Dynasty between 1368 and 1644, the procedure was scientifically computed into major medical records.
 Although, the period of the practice of Gua Sha is assumed to be much older, its first computed record dates back to about 700 years ago during the era of the Ming Dynasty.

 Historical records on GuaSha date back to the Paleolithic Age.
-When people fell ill or entered a coma, hands or stones, as well as household materials such as coins or tins, were used to massage parts of their body to help reduce the side effects and symptoms of their illnesses.
+When people fell ill or entered a coma, hands or stones, as well as household materials such as coins or tins, were used to massage parts of their bodies to help reduce the side effects and symptoms of their illnesses.

 Gua Sha Techniques